minimaxir/video-to-gif-osx/README.md

 * **[video_to_gif_osx.sh](https://raw.githubusercontent.com/minimaxir/video-to-gif-osx/master/video_to_gif_osx.sh)** - A Shell script which accepts video(s) as parameter(s) and outputs a GIF of the video in the same folder of the source(s).
 * **[Convert Video to GIF App](https://github.com/minimaxir/video-to-gif-osx/raw/master/Convert%20Video%20to%20GIF%20App.zip)** - An Application which prompts the user for video(s) and outputs a GIF of the video in the same folder of the source(s). (file must be unzipped on desktop; when prompted for security warning go to "Security and Privacy" in System Preference and allow Convert Video to GIF App to run)

 There is also a special fourth tool, [Convert Video to GIF App Custom](https://github.com/minimaxir/video-to-gif-osx/raw/master/Convert%20Video%20to%20GIF%20App%20Custom.zip) app, which is less streamlined but also allows you to specify a custom start time, end time, maximum width, frame rate, and # of colors.
+For example, here's a GIF of [Freedom Planet](https://en.wikipedia.org/wiki/Freedom_Planet) from a test video of 2:00 to 2:05, a max width of 640px, and 4 colors:

 ![](http://i.imgur.com/ZSY6RM7.gif)